November 25, 2017

 Age is not always a factor as Nick Bullock and Paul Ramsden’s partnership has worked out well, and although both are the same age, and both are hardcore in their way, Paul has a very wide mountain experience (doing it since he was a kid, were as Nick started in his 30s).
 This means both bring something to the partnership that works out, and often stuff that’s far removed and important than the purely physical.

-Finding your partners often seems to be able establishing links early, say at university, and although I didn’t go to uni, almost all the great alpine climbers of my generation did and formed some very strong partnerships that way.
+Finding your partners often seems to be able to establish links early, say at university, and although I didn’t go to uni, almost all the great alpine climbers of my generation did and formed some very strong partnerships that way.
 Once they dispersed each would pick up new partners and these, in turn, would be added to the group, one member vouching for the new blood.

 Climbing with strangers can be dangerous on single pitch crags so big gnarly routes it’s out of the question, but not if you do know something about them.
 For example, when I tried the Russian route on the Eiger I had never met my two partners until the day before we set off, but I knew Neil had climbed some really hard walls, climbed in Patagonia, while Ross had less experience had been in the Royal Marines and worked as a mountain leader.

 There are also times when you climb with novice or less experienced climbers, but you act as the leader, and everyone understands that you’re in charge.
-Here you can push the young and talented harder then they would push themselves simply by being there.
+Here you can push the young and talented harder than they would push themselves simply by being there.
 I did this the first time I climbed El Cap in a day, with two 19-year-old guys I just met at the base.
 They had the experience and drive but just didn’t see themselves as ready to climb El Cap in a day (we climbed Zodiac in 17h), when I did or was not too concerned if we just had to push to the top if we didn’t make it.
-If you feel you can carry a climb on your shoulders, leading every pitch, and take on apprentices, then this is a great way of getting on hard routes (for example Cedar Wright just asked about my route on Ulvertanna, maybe wanting to repeat it with Alex Honnold and Conrad Anker, a heavy hitting team, when the route was climbed by team who had pretty much never climbed before).
+If you feel you can carry a climb on your shoulders, leading every pitch, and take on apprentices, then this is a great way of getting on hard routes (for example Cedar Wright just asked about my route on Ulvertanna, maybe wanting to repeat it with Alex Honnold and Conrad Anker, a heavy-hitting team, when the route was climbed by the team who had pretty much never climbed before).

 If you cannot find partners like this, then things can be tough.
 Searching through UKC is probably not the way for anything gnarly, but joining a Facebook group (like UK Big Wall climbing) might be better.
 The problem is often climbers have very little time and don’t want to take a chance on an unknown and risk the chance of that person being a logjam, or just being deluded (Yosemite is full of climbers who have teamed up with the wrong partner, who just folds on day one, or as soon as things get tough).